hsnlab/escape/README.md

     scp <your_user>@<host_ip>:~/.ssh/<your_ssh_key> ~/.ssh/id_rsa
     sudo chmod 700 .ssh && sudo chmod 600 .ssh/id_rsa
     ```
-3. Clone the shared escape repository (the default folder name will be: *escape*).
+3. Clone the shared escape repository (the default folder name will be: `escape`).

     ```bash
-    git clone <git repo URL>
+    git clone <git repo URL> escape
     ```

-4. Install the necessary dependencies with the *install_dep.sh* script (system
+4. Install the necessary dependencies with the `install_dep.sh` script (system
     and Python packages, optionally the OpenYuma with VNFStarter module, etc.):

     ```bash
     cd escape
-    escape$ ./install_dep.sh
+    ./install_dep.sh
     ```

     In a high level the script above takes care of the following things: